-OITRS is a taxpaying entity for income tax purposes and is taxed separately from Bimini Capital.
+OITRS is a tax paying entity for income tax purposes and is taxed separately from Bimini Capital.
 Therefore, OITRS separately reports an income tax provision or benefit based on its own taxable activities.
+The income tax provisions for the nine-month and three-month periods ended September 30, 2010 and 2009 differ from the amount determined by applying the statutory Federal rate of 35% to the pre-tax income or loss due primarily to the recording of, and adjustments to, the deferred tax asset valuation allowance.

-As of June 30, 2010 and December 31, 2009, all deferred tax assets are fully provided for with a valuation allowance.
-Substantially all of the deferred tax assets are a result of net tax losses incurred.
-During the six months ended June 30, 2010 and 2009, a portion of the deferred tax asset valuation allowance was reversed, as the utilization of this portion of the deferred tax asset was deemed more likely than not, due to the utilization of tax net operating losses to offset estimated taxable income for the respective six-month periods; therefore, there are no income tax provisions related to the results of operations.
-The income tax provision for the periods ended June 30, 2010 and 2009 differ from the amount determined by applying the statutory Federal rate of 35% to the pre-tax income due primarily to the recording of, and adjustments to, the deferred tax asset valuation allowances.
+During the nine-month period ended September 30, 2010, and during the three-month periods ended September 30, 2010 and 2009, a portion of the deferred tax asset valuation allowance was reversed, as the utilization of this portion of the deferred tax asset was deemed more likely than not, due to the utilization of tax net operating losses to offset estimated taxable income for the respective periods; therefore, there are no income tax provisions related to the results of operations.
+The net deferred tax asset generated by the net loss incurred during the nine-month period ended September 30, 2009 is offset in its entirety by a deferred tax asset valuation allowance, and the amounts of the gross tax benefit generated by this loss is reduced by an offsetting valuation allowance of the same amount.

+The net deferred tax assets and offsetting valuation allowances at September 30, 2010 and December 31, 2009 were approximately \$101.2 million and \$102.2 million, respectively.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income within OITRS.
-At June 30, 2010, management continues to believe that it is more likely than not that the Company will not realize the full benefits of all deferred tax assets of OITRS; therefore, an allowance for the full amount of the deferred tax assets has been recorded.
+At September 30, 2010 and December 31, 2009, management believed that it was more likely than not that the Company will not realize the full benefits of all of the federal and state tax net operating loss ("NOL") carryforwards, which are the primary deferred tax assets of OITRS; therefore, an allowance for the full amount of the net deferred tax assets has been recorded.
+Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income or losses, and tax plannin g strategies in making this assessment.

-As of June 30, 2010, OTTRS had an estimated federal net operating loss ("NOL") carryforward of approximately \$273.2 million, and estimated available state NOLs of \$68.5 million, which begin to expire in 2025, and are fully available to offset future taxable income.
+As of September 30, 2010, OITRS had an estimated federal tax NOL carryforward of approximately \$272.1 million, and estimated available state NOLs of approximately \$63.2 million, which begin to expire in 2025, and are fully available to offset future taxable income.

-During 2008, OITRS re-evaluated a previous tax position with regards to the taxability of excess inclusion income ("EII").
-OITRS holds residual interests in various real estate mortgage investment conduits ("REMICs"), some of which generate EII pursuant to specific provisions of the Code.
-OITRS based its previously-held tax position on advice received from tax consultants regarding the taxability of EII, including the aggregation (or non-aggregation) of the tax inputs from all REMICs owned for purposes of the EII tax computation.
-As a result of the re-evaluation of the tax position, which included consulting with additional tax experts, OITRS now believes that it is no longer more likely than not that the tax position would be fully sustained upon examination, even though the ex act computational methods and the ultimate EII tax due (if any) are still uncertain.
-Therefore, OITRS recorded a 2008 tax provision for \$1.5 million for taxes that may be due on EII.
-Interest through June 30, 2010 has been accrued in the amount of \$0.6 million.
-OITRS is continuing to research all the tax issues relating to EII and its ownership of the REMICs, and will adjust the tax and interest accrual in future periods as the uncertainty is resolved.
+During 2008, OITRS re-evaluated a previous tax position with regards to the taxation of excess inclusion income ("EII").
+OITRS holds residual interests in various real estate mortgage investment conduits ("REMICs"), which were issued in 2004, 2005 and 2006.
+Some of these REMICs generate EII, which is a specific type of taxable income, pursuant to specific provisions of the Code.
+OITRS based its previously-held tax position on advice received from tax consultants regarding the taxation of EII, including the aggregation (or non-aggregation) of the tax inputs from all REMICs owned for purposes of the EII tax computation.
+As a result of the year 2008 re-evaluation of the tax position, which included consulting with additional tax experts, OITRS concluded that is was no lo nger more likely than not that the tax position would be fully sustained upon examination, even though the exact computational methods and the ultimate EII tax due was still uncertain.
+Therefore, during 2008, OITRS recorded a tax provision for \$1.5 million for taxes that may be due on EII; this provision amount was unchanged through June 30, 2010.
+Interest of \$0.6 million was accrued on this tax provision through June 30, 2010.